 Even though a record number of kids died from the flu last year, many parents still aren’t protecting their children from the influenza virus.

 According to a recent report, 34 percent of U.S. parents said their child was unlikely to get the flu vaccine this year.
 The online poll focused on parents who had at least one child.

-Jeffrey K. Burton, M.D., pediatrician with Norton Children’s Medical Associates – Fern Creek, said the report is disturbing, especially considering that 80 percent of children who died from the flu last year weren’t vaccinated.
+Jeffrey K. Burton, M.D., pediatrician with Norton Children’s Medical Group – Fern Creek, said the report is disturbing, especially considering that 80 percent of children who died from the flu last year weren’t vaccinated.

 “The vaccine literally saves lives,” Dr. Burton said.